Filipe de Magalhães: Life

-Filipe de Magalhães was born in Azeitão, Portugal, in 1571.
-He studied music at the Cathedral of Évora with Manuel Mendes where he was a colleague of the equally renowned polyphonists Duarte Lobo and Manuel Cardoso.
+Filipe de Magalhães was born in Azeitão, Portugal, around 1571.
+He studied music at the Cathedral of Évora in southern Portugal with Manuel Mendes; there he was a colleague of the equally renowned polyphonists Duarte Lobo and Manuel Cardoso.
 He was apparently considered by his master Manuel Mendes as his favourite student; the latter left his own manuscripts to Magalhães, in the hope that these would be eventually published.

 In 1589 Magalhães replaced Manuel Mendes as mestre do Claustro da Sé.
 Later, he went to Lisbon to become a member of the Capela Real (Royal Chapel's) choir and then mestre de Capela da Misericórdia.
 On the 27th of March 1623 he was appointed Mestre da Capela Real, a position he held until 1641.

 While at Évora, he was the teacher of Estêvão Lopes Morago, Estêvão de Brito and Manuel Correia, who carried on with the music school of the Cathedral of Évora in the 16th and 17th centuries.
 He died in Lisbon.